 ONLINE 3-Minute Thesis Practice for students

-All students can practice their 3MT presentations online using CrimsonCareers.
+Practice your 3MT presentation online using CrimsonCareers.
 Follow these directions:

 - Students login to CrimsonCareers and complete their free account.